 The full-time faculty percentage at Drury University - College of Continuing Professional Studies is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Drury University - College of Continuing Professional Studies is 71%, which is about average when compared to the national rate of 68%.

 The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
 This rate is 2% for first-time, full-time students at Drury University - CCPS, which is lower than the national rate of 33.3%.

 During the 2017-2018 academic year, there were 1,020 undergraduates at Drury University - CCPS with 571 being full-time and 449 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Drury University - CCPS, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Drury University - CCPS, approximately 40% of students took out student loans averaging $5,577 a year.
-That adds up to $22,308 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Drury University - CCPS, approximately 42% of students took out student loans averaging $6,199 a year.
+That adds up to $24,796 over four years for those students.

-The student loan default rate at Drury University - CCPS is 13.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Drury University - CCPS is 8.7%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.